 The weather in Bali remains warm and humid even during February.
 It is relatively drier weather with overcast skies and frequent rains.
-The average temperature will hover around 28-30 deg C. Do not forget to carry your raincoats, ponchos or umbrellas if you are planning to visit Bali in February.
-The months of February, May, June, September, October, November and early December is the best time to visit Bali.
-The weather is favourable, the places are less crowded and the biggest advantage is that these months are budget-friendly with comparatively lower rates.
+The average temperature will hover around 28-30 deg C. Do not forget to carry your raincoats, ponchos, or umbrellas if you plan to visit Bali in February.
+February typically sees moderate rainfall with high humidity.
+Despite being the wet season, Bali still receives considerable sunshine in February.
+The weather is favorable, the places are less crowded, and the biggest advantage is that these months are budget-friendly with comparatively lower rates.

-Places to visit and Things to Do in Bali in February
+Places to Visit and Things to Do in Bali in February

 2. Jimbaran